 PRESENTATION 1: MONDAY 14TH AUGUST

-Perspectives on research into social media information practices, and social media information practices for research
+Research into social media information practices, and social media information practices for research

 The Centre for Social Informatics (CSI) at Edinburgh Napier University in Scotland has built a track record for its research into information behaviours and social media use.
 Early projects completed in the mid-noughties (early 2000s) focused on the value of social media platforms for promoting reflective learning in classroom settings, and the risks and opportunities of the adoption of social computing tools within corporate environments for collaborative work purposes, as perceived by information and knowledge professionals.